Mikapall/Demon-s-Souls-SL1-Repository/des.md

 - SL1 +0 Weapons, Normal Upgrade Path, No Bleed, No Toxic, No Poison

-- SL1 Deathless run
+- SL1 Deathless
   - Record the full run.
   - Ignore dying to Journey to the Nexus’ Dragon God.

-- SL1 Not Hit Run
+- SL1 Not Hit
   - Record the full run.
   - Ignore dying to Journey to the Nexus’ Dragon God.

-- SL1 Blindfolded run.
+- SL1 Blindfolded
   - Not allowed to see the screen, you need a clear webcam stream to prove.

 - SL1 Fist only